muratko357/Portfolio/README.md

 _Tools: Python, pandas, plotly, dash_

-I developed an interactive, web-based dashboard application that visualizes the performance of US domestic airlines in real time.
+I developed an interactive web-based dashboard to analyze and visualize the real-time performance of US domestic airlines.
+Using Python's powerful libraries—pandas for data manipulation, Plotly for interactive charts, and Dash for the web framework—the application offers a comprehensive analysis of various performance metrics such as flight cancellations, average airtime, and delays across different categories.
+The dashboard allows users to filter data by year and report type, providing tailored insights into trends affecting airline operations.

 ### **[Weather Prediction](https://github.com/muratko357/Weather-prediction/blob/main/Weather%20prediction.ipynb)**